zhihanyang2022/normalizing-flows-pytorch/README.md

 - *Jacobian computation.* I used `torch.autograd.functional.jacobian` instead of Eq.
 12 to compute the jacobian of the transformation; this is less efficient but (1) I'm only using $D=2$ and (2) it's easier to debug.
 - *Invertibility.* I found that I didn't have to enforce invertibility as discussed in Section A.1 ;during training, the dot product between $\vec{w}$ and $\vec{u}$ was always greater than -1.
 Explicitly enforced this constraint in my code led to bad results (i.e., the learned density didn't resemble the true density).
 Maybe I was doing it wrong...
 - *Tapering.* By definition, potential functions 2, 3 and 4 extend indefinitely in the horizontal direction.
 I created a tapering mask to resolve this issue.
+Note that my code still works perfectly fine without tapering, but I do think that without tapering the densities are degenerate.

 ### Questions